My Photography & Travel Guide to the Southern Route of Iceland

 Winter Clothing & Gear

-If you are going to Iceland during the Winter, you need to be prepared for cold weather.
-As photographers, we often stay in the same spot for hours on end which quickly makes you cold.
-During the winter Iceland trip, we experienced a wide range of temperatures and weather conditions.
+If you plan to visit Iceland during the Winter, you should be prepared for cold weather.
+As photographers, we often stay in the same spot for hours on end, which quickly makes us cold.
+During our winter trip to Iceland, we experienced a wide range of temperatures and weather conditions.

 The Best Photography Locations in Iceland

 Below are some of my favorite photography locations in Iceland so far.
 There are still so many spots I have not reached.
 I’ve placed these in order, running from the West to the Eastern part of the country.
-Of course, there are many more beautiful spots in Iceland, and stumbling upon the less popular spots is always fun.
+Of course, there are many more beautiful spots in Iceland, and stumbling upon lesser-known spots is always enjoyable.

 PUFFINS